Clock Correction page for NuSTAR SOC

 What Is The Clock Correction File?

 The clock correction file keeps the NuSTAR relative time (after barycentric corrections) accurate to better than 100 μs and accounts for drifts in the NuSTAR clock caused by temperature variations in the instrument.
-An updated clock correction file is produced every two weeks and is available from the link below as well from the NuSTAR CALDB at HEASARC.How Is It Used?
+An updated clock correction file is produced every two weeks and is available from the link below as well from the NuSTAR CALDB at HEASARC.Please be sure to check the list of observation sequenceID's with suspect clock correction residuals.

 The clockfile is used by the barycorr FTOOL to apply timing corrections to the event files and to apply barycentric corrections to the event timestamps. barycorr requires some knowledge of NuSTAR's location to correctly apply the barycentric timing correction.
 For NuSTAR this information is contained in the attorb file produced by the Stage 1 of nupipeline, which can be found in the output directory (commonly event_cl) with a file naming convention of nuXXXXXXXXXXXA.attorb where the X's are the sequence ID.In addition, barycorr requires the R.A. and Dec of the target location.
 An example of the barycorr syntax for an observation of 3C 273 with sequenceID 10502620002 would be (for FPMA):